ranja-sarkar/ranja-sarkar.github.io/_posts/2025-11-28-tests-&-measures.md

 It includes prior knowledge about the data and personal beliefs about the results (likelihood).
 We start with a belief (prior) and we strengthen/weaken the prior with each evidence/datapoint that is, we update the belief to a degree.
 The updated belief is posterior probability.

+In the **Bayesian** culture, we’re uncertain about our model but the ground truth (reality) is our data; *Focus on the degree of belief about an unknown.
+Probability is a measure of how likely something is, given our current knowledge.*

+It is all about beliefs in a Bayesian approach.
+The data we collect updates our prior (initial) belief.
+The posterior represents our updated understanding.

+Bayesian statistics finds the likelihood of alternatives explaining the data but strictly says these alternatives are driven by priors, which are informed or sensible but rarely objective.
+Bayesianism leaves a room for subjectivity.

+Bayesian thinking is about changing our mind and updating how we understand the world.
+The data we observe/collect is all that's real, so our beliefs ultimately need to shift until they align with the data.

 ---